mulasnet/P4wnP1-ES-KeyMapLayout/README.md

 /usr/local/P4wnP1/keymaps/
 ```

-Once you have done this, you only have to replace the layout from 'us' to 'es'
+Once you have done this, you only have to replace the layout from 'us' to 'es' on the payload you are going to use

 ```js
 layout('es');